MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/kubectl/README.md

 `config`s can be merged.
 See Research.

 ```
-# Note: connect to a remote machine with a `config` file
+# Note: connect to a remote machine
 $: sudo scp -i Private-Key.key _username@_ip:/path/to/kubectl/config .

 # Note: use multiple `config` files